 1

-1. Update your model that handles image uploads to use the new disk configuration when storing images.
-For example, you can use the store() method with the new disk configuration:
+- Update your views or controllers to use the new disk configuration when retrieving and displaying images.
+For example, you can use the url() method with the new disk configuration:

 1